Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 When looked upon these sets, the first set that contains **any** function with the corresponding name and conforming types is picked.

+### Calls with named parameters

+Most of the call forms listed above may use named parameters in call expressions, for example, `f(a = 2)`, where `a` is a named formal parameter specified in the declaration of `f`.
+Such calls are treated the same way as normal calls, but the overload resolution sets are filtered to only contain callables that actually have formal parameters for all the corresponding names.

+> For properties called through invoke-convention, the named parameters must
+> be present in the declaration of the `invoke` operator function

+Unlike positional arguments, named arguments specify directly which of the formal parameters of the function the argument corresponds to.
+The matching of formal parameters and arguments is performed separately for each function candidate and while the number of defaults ( see [the MSC definition process][Choosing the most specific function from the overload candidate set]) does affect resolution process, the fact that some argument was mapped using named or positional argument does not affect is in any way.

+### Calls with trailing lambda expressions

+Most of the call forms listed above may have a single lambda expression presented outside of the parentheses or replacing them (see [Call expression]).
+This has no effect on overload resolution process, aside from argument reordering that may happen due to variable argument parameters or parameters with defaults between the arguments.

+> This means that calls `f(1,2){ g() } ` and `f(1,2, body = { g() })` are completely equivalent
+> from the overload resolution standpoint, assuming that `body` is the name
+> of the last formal parameter of `f`

 ### Choosing the most specific function from the overload candidate set

 #### Rationale